 Frequently Asked Questions

-Do I need an arthroscopy in Orange County?
+Do I need an arthroscopy?

 You may need an arthroscopy if you are suffering with chronic and undiagnosed joint pain or discomfort.
 Your orthopedic surgeon may recommend an arthroscopy as a means of examining the condition of your injured or diseased joint.
 The outcome of your procedure can help your orthopedist develop a treatment plan that best fits your needs.